-Like it or not, having wheels at your disposal makes life easier, whether you’re schlepping groceries, commuting to the office, or carpooling to a concert.
+Having wheels at your disposal can make life easier, whether you’re schlepping groceries, commuting to the office, or carpooling to a concert.
 But figuring out how much you can afford to spend on a car can be a real challenge, especially for first-time buyers.

 “A car is the second biggest purchase most of us ever make, and it’s not something that needs to be done quickly,” says Sonia Steinway, co-founder of Outside Financial, which specializes in auto loans.